 No matter what kind of boat you take to Mexico, check to make sure her basic features, systems, and emergency gear are in good working order.
 After all, you're better off discovering that the steering cable needs replacement at the dock in California than off Cedros Island at 2 a.m. when it's blowing 30 and everyone is seasick.
 'A stitch in time saves nine' is for landlubbers.
 When it comes to boats, a 'stitch in time' can save 109 at sea.
 Specialized marine gear is expensive and hard to come by in Mexico.
-So if your gooseneck fails while you're rounding Cabo Corrientes, you might blow a month of your precious cruising time trying to get it replaced.
+So if your gooseneck fails while you're rounding Cabo Corrientes, you might blow a month of your precious cruis